 ये त्वेतदभ्यसूयन्तो नानुतिष्ठन्ति मे मतम् ।

 In contrast to the previous verse, Shri Krishna talks here about the deluded people who reject his teachings thoughtlessly.
-Tossed around by past sins, nervous about the future and the excitements of the present, they lose the capacity to discriminate wisely.
+Tossed around by guilt of past sins, anxiety about the future, and the excitement of the present, they lose the capacity to discern wisely.
 They are doomed as they lose their chance for ultimate fulfillment.

 Chapter 3, Verse 33